 - Snapchat has dedicated millennials in the age bracket of 18-34.

 - Each user spends an average of 30 minutes on the app daily.

-- 60% of the active Snapchat users make impulsive purchases.
+- 60% of active Snapchat users make impulsive purchases.

-These are some serious figures you would not like to miss to skyrocket your sales with millennials onboard.
+You would not like to miss these serious figures to skyrocket your sales with millennials onboard.